ibm-cloud-docs/transit-gateway/getting-started.md

 Use {{site.data.keyword.tg_full}} to interconnect {{site.data.keyword.cloud_notm}} classic and Virtual Private Cloud (VPC) infrastructures worldwide, keeping traffic within the {{site.data.keyword.cloud_notm}} network.
 With {{site.data.keyword.tg_full_notm}}, organizations can define and control communication between resources on the {{site.data.keyword.cloud_notm}} network, providing dynamic scalability, high availability, and private, in-transit data between {{site.data.keyword.cloud_notm}} data centers.
 Transit gateways are commonly implemented to support hybrid workloads, frequent data transfers, private workloads, or to ease administration of the {{site.data.keyword.cloud_notm}} environment.
 {: shortdesc}

-You can configure several types of connections with {{site.data.keyword.tg_full_notm}}:
+With {{site.data.keyword.tg_full_notm}}, you can connect:

-* Connect VPCs in the same region (local routing)
+* VPCs in the same region (local routing)
-* Connect VPCs in different regions (global routing)
+* VPCs in different regions (global routing)
-* Connect VPCs to your IBM Cloud classic infrastructure
+* VPCs to your {{site.data.keyword.cloud_notm}} classic infrastructure
+* Networks using a Generic Routing Encapsulation (GRE) tunnel for IBM-approved solutions
+* On-premise networks using Direct Link (2.0) to your {{site.data.keyword.cloud_notm}} networks (Beta)

+  This is a Beta feature that requires special approval.
+The use of this functionality should not be for production workloads.
+If you are interested in participating in this Beta, you can either open a Sev 4 support case and request access or contact your IBM Sales representative.
+  {: beta}

 To get started using {{site.data.keyword.tg_full_notm}}: